Bunions are a common cause of pain and deformity at the base of the big toe.

 - Footwear choices.
 In very early stages, switching from shoes featuring narrow fronts and/or high heels to low-heeled models with deep, wide toe boxes can avoid too much friction or pressure being placed on the affected area.

 - Icing.
-One of the ways to reduce inflammation and pain from an early or mild bunion is to ice it for around fifteen minutes at time.
+One of the ways to reduce inflammation and pain from an early or mild bunion is to ice it for around 15 minutes at a time.
 Of course, when doing this, the ice should be wrapped in a thin towel to prevent damage to your skin.

 - Medication.
 If you are using over-the-counter medications—such as nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen or naproxen sodium—make sure you consult with our office for specific recommendations regarding types and dosage.
 If necessary, we may recommend using prescription medication, but this is something we will need to discuss together.

-At the end of the day, here’s something you should know about your bunion:
+At the end of the day, there’s something you should know about your bunion:

 This is a progressive condition.
 What that means is it will continue to worsen over time if left unaddressed.

-Instead of letting a bunion get to the point where it’s causing pain, difficulty, and can only be fixed with surgery, see us as soon as you become aware of the problem.
-We may be able to avoid surgery and use conservative methods to relieve symptoms and halt progression.
+Instead of letting a bunion get to the point where it’s causing daily pain and difficulty, see us as soon as you become aware of the problem.
+We may be able to provide a non-surgical solution, or—if surgery is inevitable or preferred—ensure you get your foot fixed correctly, with less pain and downtime than conventional procedures.

-If you have any questions—or are ready to request your appointment for professional bunion treatment in Dallas—give us a call or connect with us online.
+If you have any questions—or are ready to request your appointment for professional bunion treatment at our office in the Lake & Garden District—give us a call or connect with us online.
 You can reach us at (214) 660-0777 or use the contact form here on our website.

 Doctor's Professional Building 1